Domin737/goit-node-hw-01/README.md

-# Simple contacts manager in Node.JS
+# Contacts manager in Node.JS

 This application is a command-line interface (CLI) for managing contacts using Node.js.
 The application allows users to list, add, get, and remove contacts stored in a JSON file.
 It demonstrates the use of file operations, command-line argument parsing, and basic error handling in Node.js.